sstaub/TeensyID/README.md

 # TeensyID
-Teensy Serial# UUID and MAC
+Teensy (USB-)Serialnumber, Kinetis ChipUID, and MAC-Address

-Works with Teensy LC & Teensy 3.0 ..
+Based on the TeensMAC library from Frank Boesing Should work with Teensy LC & Teensy 3.0 ..
 3.6
+The new library was only tested with Teensy 3.5

 Example: